I am totally IN-LOVE with the Domestika classes, and I can’t help but be addicted. No, there is no cure! 🙂

 So that is a total of 9 videos and they are really thorough!

-A Review Of These Domestika Classes By Chelsea Andersson.
+A Review Of This Domestika Miniature Making Course By Chelsea Andersson.

 - English Audio